pretoriusdre/resume/README.md

 11. **Resume versioning**

     - The best resumes are customised to the role you are applying for.
-    - A great strategy is to have all your experiences listed inside in the base resume (with nodes set as hidden as requried), and you use this as a template to create the custom version.
+    - A great strategy is to have all your experiences listed inside in the base resume (with nodes set as hidden as required), and you use this as a template to create the custom version.
-    - To customise, you would selectivly hide or collapse the items which are less relevant to the role you are applying for, or unhiding nodes which provide useful detail.
+    - To customise, you would selectively hide or collapse the items which are less relevant to the role you are applying for, or unhiding nodes which provide useful detail.
     - After customisation for the role, you would then save that version into a new JSON file, saving it into the repository as follows:

         `/public/data/<yourname>/<version-name>/resume_content.json`